kh0p/asura/README.md

 ## Description

-This script is born in wrath, and its task is to redress the inner balance and regain harmony with arch install stage.
+This repo is born in wrath, and its task is to redress the inner balance and regain harmony with arch install stage.
 It's automation tool to keep all procedures organized - to prevent from repeating oneself every single time.

+Build ccript is created to work with latest arch linux iso release, on every architecture.
+For now, by default, it installs gnome and awesome-gnome from official arch repositories.
+It'll also contain few packs of recommended utilities.

 ## License